Why are gods and goddesses in artwork depicted as "scary" but not thought of?

 If reincarnation isn't really that good of a thing because you haven't done good enough and the true goal is to have moksha, but only brahmin men can do it, then why are people trying to have good karma to reincarnate themselves?

 In Hinduism no one tries to be reincarnated: it just happens, to everyone--to all living beings.
 The immediate goal is to be reincarnated with a better karma and improve your spiritual status in your next life; the ultimate goal is to reach the highest status from which you can achieve moksha and cease being reborn.
 Even if Brahmin status is a long way off for your personally, it only makes sense to strive toward it in each life.
+Some Hindus also believe that one can achieve Brahmin status within a single life, and for them you do not need to be born a Brahmin to do so.
 Hindus believe that ultimately everyone will make it; but they have to try to succeed.

 How does one know whether they have more "good" karma than "bad" karma?
 Is there any specific signs besides caste?